Skip to Content

 Now it is time to add the dry rub to the outer surface of the chicken.

+When it comes to adding flavor to the skin of the chicken, there are so many options that you can use.
 You can purchase several pre-made dry rubs that highlight a certain flavor.
 In fact, some of your favorite barbecue restaurants may even offer their special seasoning for sale.

 thermometer checking internal temperature of meat